 - Pull out the insides (entrails) through this cut, cutting any ligaments holding it to the fish at either end, being careful not to pierce any organs, especially the gall bladder.
 The gall bladder is a small sac containing bile, a green or yellow liquid that is very bitter and, if broken, will seep into the flesh of the fish, making it bitter.

 - Rinse out the empty cavity thoroughly and use.
 That way you will get clean round steaks.

 To cut catfish into steaks

 You can cut your catfish before or after washing.
 If you killed and gutted it in the market, chances are they cut it up for you.
 This is best unless you are cooking it whole.

-If you are cutting your catfish before washing, it will be slimy and slippery, so place an old piece of kitchen napkin or paper towels on the chopping board.
-Place your fish on top, being careful, cut into sizable portions across the fish.
+If you are cutting your catfish before washing, it will be slimy and slippery, so place an old piece of kitchen napkin or paper towel on the chopping board.
+Place your fish on top, being careful, cut it into sizable portions across the fish.
 It can also be cut into fillets.

 To remove catfish slime